Special Education IEP Defined

 Special Education IEP Cons

 Any time a label is placed on anyone, the likelihood of that person feeling different or removed increases.
-Parents must help their child understand that in special education, a label simply means they learn differently, and they will finally receive the additional assistance needed to reach their excellence.
+Parents must help their children understand that in special education, a label simply means they learn differently, and they will finally receive the additional assistance needed to reach their excellence.

-If selected to be part of an inclusion program (remain in a mainstream classroom), it can be difficult for the student to get all of the help and attention needed to meet their goals.
+If selected to be part of an inclusion program (remain in a mainstream classroom), it can be difficult for the child to get all of the help and attention needed to meet their goals.

 Additional attention and instruction most likely will need to take place outside of the classroom to ensure the child reaches their goals as efficiently and quickly as possible.
 Supplemental learning through special education tutoring is increasing in demand throughout the US.

 Things To Remember

 In the end, one should always weigh the pros and cons of an IEP.
-Though special education programs have been around for several decades and thousands of children have benefited, the process isn’t perfect.
+Though special education programs have been around for several decades and millions of children have benefited, the process isn’t perfect.

-This entry was posted on Friday, November 7th, 2014 at 9:22 pm and is filed under Special Education IEP and tagged as .
+This entry was posted on Friday, November 7th, 2014 at and is filed under Special Education IEP and tagged as .
 You can follow any responses to this entry through the RSS 2.0 feed.